eyal6626/trivia-game/README.md

 In the game players can create rooms, then the rooms become public to the other users; they can enter the rooms and the owner of the room can start the game and change some parameters like what is the maximum time for a question and etc'.
 Every player has a score, he can check his statistics, and there is even a top score borad.

 # What I Learned
-* How create and work with a multithreaded server
+* How create and work with a multithreaded server, also how to use mutex
 * Database(sqllite,how to combin databases with code,SQL)
 * Better understanding of how to work with GIT